SystemsApproach/security/infra.rst

 distributed infrastructure like content distribution networks (CDNs), as we discuss in the final section of this chapter.

+.. [#] Many thanks to Cecilia Testart for her contributions to this
+       chapter, particularly the BGP and Routing Security sections.

 8.1 BGP and Routing Security
 ----------------------------